 The training will be appropriate to the duties of the person being trained and will be provided as soon as practicable.
 A record will be kept of the dates of the training and the number of individuals trained.

-Toronto Community Housing will also provide training on an ongoing basis when changes are made to the policies and programs listed above, and to new employees and volunteers as part of the on-boarding process.4.2 Resident & Staff Engagement:
+Toronto Community Housing will also provide training on an ongoing basis when changes are made to the policies and programs listed above, and to new employees and volunteers as part of the on-boarding process.

-Toronto Community Housing will consult and work with residents with disabilities and stakeholders in the development of the above accessibility policies, plans, and programs.
-Toronto Community Housing will consult with appropriate stakeholders, which may include residents with disabilities, tenant councils, resident accessibility advocacy groups, experts in the field of accessibility, and Toronto Community Housing staff when undertaking formal reviews of this policy and any other Toronto Community Housing policies related to Accessibility.4.3 Procuring Goods and Services:
+Resident & staff engagement: Toronto Community Housing will consult and work with residents with disabilities and stakeholders in the development of the above accessibility policies, plans, and programs.
+Toronto Community Housing will consult with appropriate stakeholders, which may include residents with disabilities, tenant councils, resident accessibility advocacy groups, experts in the field of accessibility, and Toronto Community Housing staff when undertaking formal reviews of this policy and any other Toronto Community Housing policies related to Accessibility.